charliecutler2/cc.patron.repo/README.md

 ## Potential project: Do consultants rig the game for themselves?

+Assessing whether awarding behaviour is affected by whether a consultant was contracted in the leadup to the procurement proper.

+Theoretically: consultants tend to favour (either explicitly/maliciously or implicitly) proposing a course of action that results in them being awarded a contract

+Data needed: should all be in the procurement dataset, but will need to clean it

-Data needed: type of contract (then would create a new binary column for whether it was a consulting contract.
-Then
+- type of contract (then would create a new binary column for whether it was a consulting contract.

 Dependent variables: binary, whether a contract awarded to the same company after a consulting contract was awarded.
 AND/OR value of contracts awarded after consulting.

-Tldr: assessing whether awarding behaviour is affected by whether a consultant was contracted in the leadup to the procurement proper

-Would need to ssomehow operationalize which contracts are precipitated by a consulting contract
+Would need to somehow operationalize which contracts are precipitated by a consulting contract